soopertramp/search_agent/README.md

 ### License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the apache2.0 License.

 ### Contributing

 Feel free to submit issues or contribute improvements via pull requests on GitHub!

+---
+license: apache-2.0
+title: Search Engine
+sdk: streamlit
+emoji: 🔍
+colorFrom: red
+colorTo: yellow
+short_description: This is a Streamlit-based chatbot powered by LangChain, Groq API, and multiple search tools, including DuckDuckGo, Arxiv, and Wikipedia.
+The chatbot can answer queries using a selected LLM model and retrieve real-time information from various sources.
+---